niladrix719/FreeLancerWebsite/README.md

      ```plaintext
      CAPTCHA_SITE_KEY=your-captcha-site-key
      ```
-   - please contact me to get other keys
+   - Please contact me to get other keys

 4. Run the application: